theplant/pak/README.md

   targetbranch: origin/master
 ```

 All package requirements should be listed in packages section.
-Each package contains a few descriptions which are explained below:
+Each package contains some descriptions which are explained below:

 `name`: the package name.